mrdotan/apicv10/Misc/Exercises/Exercise-Banking Use Case.md

        - Stage and Publish this product to UAT env.

-       - Onboard a consumer organiztion, namely 'Fintech' onto DEV environment's developer portal
+       - Onboard a consumer organization, namely 'Fintech' onto DEV environment's developer portal

        - Create a consumer application, namely 'BestDeposits'